 Check with the National Association of Boards of Pharmacy to determine if the site is a licensed pharmacy in good standing.
 The NABP can be reached at (847) 391-4406 or go to its website.

-Don't buy from sites that offer to prescribe a prescription drug for the first time without a physical exam, sell a prescription drug without a prescription, or sell drugs not approved by FDA.
+Don't buy from sites that offer to prescribe a prescription medicine for the first time without a physical exam, sell a prescription medicine without a prescription, or sell medicines not approved by FDA.

 Don't do business with sites that do not provide access to a registered pharmacist to answer questions.

-Avoid sites that do not identify with whom you are dealing and do not provide a U.S. address and phone number to contact if there's a problem.
+Avoid sites that do not identify with whom you are dealing.
+Do not provide a U.S. address and phone number to contact if there's a problem.

 Beware of sites that advertise a "new cure" for a serious disorder or a quick cure-all for a wide range of ailments.

-Be careful of sites that use impressive-sounding terminology to disguise a lack of good science or those that claim the government, the medical profession, or research scientists have conspired to suppress a product.
+Be careful of sites that use impressive-sounding terminology to disguise a lack of good science.
+Also, watch out for those that claim the government, the medical profession, or research scientists have conspired to suppress a product.

 Steer clear of sites that include undocumented case histories claiming "amazing" results.

-Talk to your health-care professional before using any medication for the first time.
+Talk to your healthcare professional before using any medicine for the first time.